anki-code/xonsh-cheatsheet/README.md

 ### Transparent callable environment variables

-For example you want to have current timestamp in every command but instead of nesting like `@(timestamp())` you want sugar:
+For example you want to have current timestamp in every command but instead of nesting like `@(dt())` you want sugar:

 ```xsh
 class TimestampCl: